 - Complete Submuscular (Full retromuscular): Completely under the muscle

-- Inframammary: The incision is made in the breast crease where the breast meets the torso
+- Inframammary: The incision is made in the breast crease where the breast meets the torso and is the most commonly used approach for our surgeons and across the world.
+It has the least amount of associated complications.

 - Periareolar: The incision is made just under and along the areola